 This award was established at the Board meeting of April 13, 2018 to honour the memory of Mr. Jim (James) Murray, who passed away suddenly in January 2018.
 He was an outstanding advocate and member of the local bar.
-2019 will be the first year it will be presented.
+2019 was the first year it was presented.
 The criteria for this award are reviewed by the Public Service Awards Committee with the following criteria considered:

 “Awarded to a member of the TBLA that displays the highest standards of ethics, professionalism, and civility in his/her practice as an advocate.”

 At the March 27, 2019 AGM the first recipient of this award, Jack Jamieson, was presented with the 2018 award.
 Mr. Jamieson definitely displays all the highest qualities of professionalism, ethics, and civility in his practice of law and is the perfect first recipient of this award.

 Mr. James Wilcox, the second recipient of this award, received in his nomination high praise for his exemplary professionalism in his dealings with clients, lawyers and the courts.

 The 2020 award was presented at the March 31, 2021 AGM to John W. McDonald who received in his nomination high praise for his exemplary professionalism in his dealings with clients, lawyers and the courts.
 He is very good at helping/advising younger members of the bar, and he is always looking out not just for his client, but for everyone involved.
 John is an ethical, trustworthy, professional individual who displays these qualities every day in his practice.

 We extend our hearty congratulations to all of the nominees and recipients of this award!

 - 2018 – Jack Jamieson, Carrel + Partners